PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 6. Payment by One Party of Another's Deposit.
 If a party has not timely paid, or has indicated its inability to timely pay, part or all of an arbitrator's compensation deposit, the other party or parties may advance such compensation deposit in order to continue the arbitration, and the advancing party shall be entitled to an adjusting offset or reimbursement in the award pursuant to Rule 32 (if the parties have not otherwise adjusted the matter between themselves).

 7. Statement of Time Expended and Expenses.
-An arbitrator shall serve a detailed Statement of Time Expended on each party within fourteen days after the award or supplemental award or any earlier termination of the arbitration by settlement or otherwise, accompanied by any refund due to each party who paid the compensation deposit.
+An arbitrator shall serve a detailed Statement of Time Expended on each party within 14 days after the award or supplemental award (with or without retention of jurisdiction) or any earlier termination of the arbitration by settlement, abandonment, ruling, agreement or otherwise, or within 14 days after the arbitration process has been suspended or continued for longer than 60 days, accompanied by any refund due to each party who paid the compensation deposit.
 The Statement of Time Expended shall itemize (on an ASP form) the dates, tasks performed, and time spent by the arbitrator on the arbitration, or shall indicate the minimum fee charge, and shall also list expenses reimbursable under paragraph A.

 8. Payment of Compensation If Deposit Inadequate; Attorney Fees.
 If the Statement of Time Expended results in any compensation balance owing to an arbitrator, each party shall pay its required share thereof to such arbitrator within thirty days after the date of service.
 In the event an arbitrator commences an action to recover said balance, the prevailing party therein shall be entitled to recover reasonable attorney fees awarded by the court, including any appellate court.

 9. Compensation Disputes.
-Any party may challenge an arbitrator's Statement of Time Expended by filing with ASP a statement detailing the objections, and mail or deliver a copy thereof to the arbitrator, who shall respond within fourteen days from the date of the objector's letter.
+Within 14 days of receipt of an arbitrator’s Statement of Time Expended, any party may challenge an arbitrator's Statement of Time Expended by filing with ASP a statement detailing the objections, and simultaneously mailing, emailing, faxing, or delivering a copy thereof to the arbitrator, who shall respond within fourteen days from the date of the objector's letter.
 The decision of ASP on the dispute shall be final and binding on the arbitrator and the objecting party.

 16. Summary Disposition of Claim or Issue (follows ORS 36.665(2)).
-An arbitrator, or panel of arbitrators, may decide a request for summary disposition or a particular issue:
+An arbitrator, or panel of arbitrators, may allow a request for the summary disposition or a claim or a particular issue:

 1. If all interested parties agree; or

 17. Scheduling the Hearing; Available Dates Calendar.
 When the arbitrator (or panel of arbitrators) has been appointed, ASP shall serve upon each party a calendar upon which each party shall indicate all of the dates that are available to the party and the party's attorney for the arbitration hearing.
-Each party shall mail or deliver the completed availability calendar to the arbitrator or chief arbitrator within fourteen days of the service date.
-If a party fails to return a completed availability calendar within the required time, the arbitrator (or chief arbitrator) may assume that the party and attorney are available on all of the calendar dates (excluding weekends and holidays).
+Each party shall mail or deliver the completed availability calendar to the (chief) arbitrator within fourteen days of the service date.
+If a party fails to return a completed availability calendar within the required time, the (chief) arbitrator may assume that the party and attorney are available on all of the calendar dates (excluding weekends and holidays).

 The arbitrator (or the chief arbitrator) shall promptly set the date and time of the hearing as soon as practicable according to the availability schedules submitted by the parties (and the other arbitrators).
-If all the parties request an expedited setting of the hearing, or if the arbitrator or chief arbitrator believes that it will be difficult to set a date by using the available dates calendar procedure, or if the arbitrator or chief arbitrator believes that one of the parties is not using good faith efforts to schedule a time for the hearing, the arbitrator or chief arbitrator may set the hearing date via a telephone conference call or in any manner reasonably calculated to overcome the apparent obstacles.
+If all the parties request an expedited setting of the hearing, or if the arbitrator or chief arbitrator believes that it will be difficult to set a date by using the available dates calendar procedure, or if the (chief) arbitrator believes that one of the parties is not using good faith efforts to schedule a time for the hearing, the (chief) arbitrator may set the hearing date via a telephone conference call or in any manner reasonably calculated to overcome the apparent obstacles.

-The arbitrator (or chief arbitrator) shall determine the office or premises where the hearing is to be held.
-If the hearing cannot be conveniently held in the office of the arbitrator (or one of the arbitrators), it shall be held in the offices of an attorney for one of the parties if the parties so agree and, if not, the arbitrator (or chief arbitrator) shall obtain a different location.
-The arbitrator (or chief arbitrator) shall mail to each party (and the other arbitrators) a notice of the time and place of the hearing (in the locale agreed upon by the parties or determined by ASP pursuant to Rule 4).
+The (chief) arbitrator shall determine the office or premises where the hearing is to be held.
+If the hearing cannot be conveniently held in the office of the arbitrator (or one of the arbitrators), it shall be held in the offices of an attorney for one of the parties if the parties so agree and, if not, the (chief) arbitrator shall obtain a different location.
+The (chief) arbitrator shall mail to each party (and the other arbitrators) a notice of the time and place of the hearing (in the locale agreed upon by the parties or determined by ASP pursuant to Rule 4).

-18. Postponements.
-A hearing date may be postponed at any time only upon just and sufficient cause by the arbitrator(s), or upon the application of any party to the arbitrator or chief arbitrator (whose decision shall be final).
+18. Postponements; Dismissals; Settlements.
+A hearing date may be postponed at any time only upon just and sufficient cause by the arbitrator(s), or upon the application of any party to the (chief) arbitrator (whose decision shall be final).
 The hearing date shall be postponed if all the parties so agree.

 19. Discovery Procedures.
 (Note: ASP's rules can and do govern discovery between/among parties, because those parties have agreed to abide by ASP's rules.
-But non-parties are not bound by ASP's rules and the right to obtain discovery from non-parties (in private arbitration) rests solely upon ORS 36.675 (Oregon's version of the Revised Uniform Arbitration Act, which became fully effective on September 1, 2004).
-Discovery against a non-party requires the approval of the arbitrator, who is more likely to grant discovery requests that are accompanied by a statement that the opposing party consents.)
+But non-parties are not bound by ASP's rules and the right to obtain discovery from non-parties (in private arbitration) rests solely upon ORS 36.675 (Oregon's version of the Revised Uniform Arbitration Act).
+Discovery from a non-party requires the approval of the arbitrator, who is more likely to grant discovery requests that are accompanied by a statement that the opposing party consents or has not objected.)

 1. Obtaining Discovery From Another Party. (follows U.T.C.R.
-13.140) Each party is entitled to discovery from another party to the arbitration in accordance with the Oregon Rules of Civil Procedure, except that motions or objections relating to discovery shall be determined by the arbitrator or chief arbitrator.
-A written report of a non-medical expert is discoverable, but the expert cannot be deposed or be required to respond to interrogatories.
+13.140) Each party is entitled to discovery from another party to the arbitration to the same full extent as if the case were then pending in the circuit court and governed by the Oregon Rules of Civil Procedure (except as modified by ASP’s rules), except that motions or objections relating to discovery shall be determined by the (chief) arbitrator.
+A written report of a non-medical expert is discoverable, but the expert cannot be deposed or be required to respond to written questions.
 The (chief) arbitrator shall balance the benefits of discovery against the burdens and expenses, and shall consider the nature and complexity of the case, the amount in controversy, and the possibility of unfair surprise that may result if discovery is restricted.
-The (chief) arbitrator is empowered to render any sanction available to a judge pursuant to ORCP Rule 46, including the rendering of a default award against the disobedient party after notice to all affected parties and proving a reasonable opportunity to respond to the proposed default award.
+The (chief) arbitrator is empowered to render any sanction available to a judge pursuant to ORCP Rule 46, except the rendering of a default award.

-2. Obtaining Discovery From A Non-Party (pursuant to ORS 36.675).
-In order to make the proceedings fair, expeditious, and cost-effective, upon request of a party, the (chief) arbitrator may permit a deposition of any witness to be taken for use as evidence at the hearing, including a witness who cannot be subpoenaed for, or is unavailable to attend, the hearing.
-The arbitrator shall determine the conditions under which the deposition is taken.
+2. Obtaining Discovery From A Non-Party (authorized by ORS 36.675).
+In order to make the proceedings fair, expeditious, and cost-effective, upon request of a party, the (chief) arbitrator may permit document production from, and the deposition of, any witness for use as evidence at the hearing, including a witness who cannot be subpoenaed for, or is unavailable to attend, the hearing.
+The arbitrator shall determine the conditions under which the document production or deposition is to occur.
 The arbitrator may permit such discovery as the arbitrator decides is appropriate in the circumstances, taking into account the needs of the parties to the arbitration proceeding and other affected persons and the desirability of making the proceeding, fair, expeditious, and cost-effective.

 3. Enforcement.
-If the (chief) arbitrator permits discovery against a non-party, such arbitrator may order a party to the arbitration proceeding to comply with the arbitrator's discovery-related orders, issue subpoenas for the attendance of a witness and for the production of records and other evidence at a discovery proceeding, and take action against a non-complying party to the extent a court could if the controversy were the subject of a civil action in Oregon.
+If the (chief) arbitrator permits discovery against a non-party, such arbitrator may issue subpoenas for the attendance of a witness and for the production of records and other evidence at a discovery proceeding, and take action against a non-complying party to the extent a court could if the controversy were the subject of a civil action in Oregon.

 4. Protective Orders.
 The (chief) arbitrator may issue a protective order to prevent disclosure of privileged information, confidential information, trade secrets, and other information protected from disclosure to the extent a court could if the controversy were the subject of a civil action in Oregon.
 (Note: ORS 36.675(6) and (7) grant authority to a court to enforce the subpoena and discovery related orders of an arbitrator.)

 5. Filings Relating to Discovery.
-Notices of depositions, production and inspection requests pursuant to the procedures described in ORCP 43, and objection and responses thereto, shall not be filed with ASP (see ORCP 9D), nor shall those be filed with the (chief) arbitrator unless a ruling on an objection or motion is required.
-Requests for admissions and responses to such requests shall not be filed with ASP, nor shall those be filed with the (chief) arbitrator prior to the arbitration hearing unless a prehearing ruling is required on an objection or motion (see ORCP 45).
+Notices of depositions, production and inspection requests, and objection and responses thereto, shall not be filed with ASP (similar to ORCP 9D), nor shall those be filed with the (chief) arbitrator unless a ruling on an objection or motion is required.
+Requests for admissions and responses to such requests, and the effect thereof, shall follow the form and procedures described in ORCP 45, and shall not be filed with ASP, nor shall those be filed with the (chief) arbitrator prior to the arbitration hearing unless a prehearing ruling is required on an objection or motion (see ORCP 45).

-A party failing to comply with this rule, or failing to comply with a discovery order may not present at the hearing a witness, exhibit, or documentary evidence required to be disclosed or made available, except with the permission of the arbitrator(s) pursuant to Rule 40.
+A party failing to comply with this rule, or failing to comply with a discovery order may not present at the hearing a witness, exhibit, or documentary evidence required to be disclosed or made available, except with the permission of the arbitrator(s), who may consider the relief provisions in Rule 40.

 21. Conduct of Hearing.
 (Similar to U.T.C.R.
 13.180)